JSurgeon/Mars_Webscrape/README.md

 To run this application locally, use the following steps:
 1. Clone this repo
 2. create and/or activate your virtual environment
-3. upgrade pip
-4. install dependencies-- including MongoDB
+3. install dependencies-- including MongoDB
-5. run flask app in command line with 'python app.py'
+4. run flask app in command line with 'python app.py'

 #
 Contact: jsurgeon29@gmail.com